SaicharanKandukuri/Toolloa/README.md

 # Toolloa
-ToolLOA is a modified version of proot-distro made to make linux installation for education purpose easier for termux
+>ToolLOA is a modified version of proot-distro made to make linux installation for education purpose easier for termux
-> ToolLOA = ( Tool Linux On Android )
-> ⚠️ This script dosent represents the final version of ToolLOA
+Basically my modded version proot-distro

 # Installation
 To install dependencies first upgrade your termux packages
 ```bash